 Why Choose a Milk Alternative

-Before we get into the various milk options, let’s take a brief look at why you might want to choose an alternative to dairy milk.
+Before we get into the healthiest milk options, let’s take a brief look at why you might want to choose an dairy milk alternative.
 Beyond being a vegetarian or vegan, you could choose a dairy milk alternative if dairy gives you stomach trouble — known as lactose intolerance.

 Dairy has a sugar called lactose, and normally, our small intestine produces an enzyme that helps it break down this sugar.
 However, digestive trouble happens if your small intestine doesn’t make enough of that enzyme to digest lactose, which can cause cramping, bloating, gas and diarrhea.